Orange-OpenSource/hasplayer.js/README.md

 npm build

 The build task can be configured in order to select supported protocol(s) and to integrate or not EME support.
-For exemple:
+For example:

 1. No hls support, no EME support:
     * npm build -hls=false -protection=false
 2. No hls support, no MSS support: